 A periodic tenancy agreement does not specify a fixed length of time.
 The period of the tenancy may be weekly or monthly, depending on how often the rent is due.
 Periodic tenancy agreements may or may not be in writing.

-Your landlord may end the tenancy at any time during the first 6 months without having to give a reason, but after 6 months you acquire security of tenure – see ‘Part 4 tenancy’ below.
+Your landlord may end the tenancy at any time during the first 6 months without having to give a reason, but, in general, you acquire security of tenure after 6 months – see ‘Part 4 tenancy’ below.
 You must always get a valid written notice of termination and there are detailed rules about the period of notice that must be given, depending on the length of the tenancy (with some exceptions).
 Read more in our document If your landlord wants you to leave.